-The idea is that it’s not really free shipping because someone has to pay for it, and that increasing your prices to cover up for the free shipping and pretending that shoppers don’t pay for it when they are, is kind of unethical.
+The idea is that it’s not really free shipping because someone has to pay shipping costs for it, and that increasing your prices to cover up for the free shipping and pretending that buyers don’t pay for it when they are, is kind of unethical.

-Many sellers have asked if saying “shipping included” wouldn’t be a better option?
+Many Etsy sellers have asked if saying “shipping included” instead of “free shipping” wouldn’t be a better option?

-… Sadly this is not the standard the e-commerce industry has set and although you are NOT competing directly with retailers like Amazon and other giants, customers are used to the term “free shipping” because of those giants who have set such standards.
+… Sadly this is not the standard the e-commerce industry has set and although you, as an Etsy seller, are NOT competing directly with retailers like Amazon and other giants, customers are used to the term “free shipping” because of those giants who have set such standards.

 With that said, customers know that free shipping isn’t free, they’re not idiots.
 Even Amazon prime is a paid service.

 The reality is that when they shop online and see “free shipping”, all they are reading is “no nasty surprise at checkout”.
-They want to know the total value of purchasing that item AND getting it delivered, which is the “true” price of the product to them.
+They want to know the total value of purchasing that item AND its shipping cost, which is the “true” price of the product to them.